 See the Department of Labor’s website for additional details – and once you have your program in place, announce it on your website!

-I hate to say this, because I love working with small manufacturers and seeing all the wonderful things they’re doing – but the fact is, the bar is set pretty low when it comes to attracting skilled hires through the company website.
+We love working with small manufacturers and seeing all the wonderful things they’re doing – but the fact is, the bar is set pretty low when it comes to attracting skilled hires through the company website.

 If you want the best employees, then you have to show you’re the best – and it starts with the first impression of your company website.